Leaking pipes are a headache, but something even worse than that is pipe leaks that lurk in the dark and go undetected — a hidden plumbing leak.

 Once you have correctly tracked down the exact location of the leakage, proceed ahead and cut out a section in that spot.
 You’ll have to use a saw or a knife to open a hole in the wall.

-Do it carefully to access the pipe, and make a section of reasonable size; however, avoid making it unnecessarily big.
+Access the pipe carefully and make a section of reasonable size; however, avoid making it unnecessarily big.
 It will be easier to fix the tube, but you’ll have issues sealing the wall.

 2. Detect The Crack

-Sometimes the leak is so minuscule that it isn’t visible at first glance, so search for it attentively.
-If you aren’t able to see it, then don’t worry.
+Sometimes, the leak is so minuscule that it isn’t visible at first glance, so search for it attentively.
+If you can’t see it, don’t worry.
 We have a simple trick to detect the leakage quickly.

 Wrap a paper towel or sheet around the tube and swipe it slowly along the length.
 The sheet will become wet at the leaking spot.